Aiven-Open/klaw-docs/docs/docs/howto/clusterconnectivity/aiven-kafka-cluster-sasl-ssl-protocol.rst

 Prerequisite
 ------------

-* Set up the connection between the Klaw APIs (Core API and Cluster API) to use secure SSL, see :doc:`klaw-core-with-clusterapi`.
-This involves configuring the ``klaw.clusterapi.url`` setting in the Klaw UI and testing the connectivity to ensure the two APIs can communicate over https.
+* Set up the connection between the Klaw APIs (Core API and Cluster API), see :doc:`klaw-core-with-clusterapi`.
+This involves configuring the ``klaw.clusterapi.url`` setting in the Klaw UI and testing the connectivity to ensure the two APIs can communicate.
 * A running Aiven for Apache Kafka® service.
 See `Getting started with Aiven for Apache Kafka for more information <https://docs.aiven.io/docs/products/kafka/getting-started.html>`_.
 * Configured `Java keystore and truststore containing the service SSL certificates <https://docs.aiven.io/docs/products/kafka/howto/keystore-truststore.html>`_ to access Apache Kafka.